alex2011576/Camagru/README.md

 ## Functionality:

+1. **new_post.php**
 - users are able to take pictures with a webcamera and upload images,
-- apply stickers to to the pictures (taken/uploaded) in a live preview,
+- apply (also move/remove) stickers to to the pictures (taken/uploaded) in a live preview,
+- see all previous posts of the logged-in user
+2. **feed.php**
-- see all uploaded pictures with description (posts) in a feed,
+- see all posts (uploaded pictures with descriptions, likes and comments),
 - possibility to like, comment posts,
-- delete own posts, likes and comments,
+- delete own: posts, likes and comments,
+3. **other pages**
 - subsribe/unsubscribe to notifications about new comments on own posts,
 - register, login, logout, recover/change password, change email, username, delete account etc. (with activation links and tokens for password reset being sent to email).

-## Security measures taken:
+## Security measures and other features:

-- module for scalable and abstracted sanitization and validation of inputs to prevent **XSS attacks **
+- abstracted module for sanitization and validation of inputs (**XSS attacks**)
-- PDO SQL bindings against **SQL injections**
+- PDO MySQL bindings (**SQL injections**)
-- session regeneration to prevent **Session Fixation**
+- session regeneration (**Session Fixation**)
-- hashing + 1-way encryption of passwords and tokens
+- **hashing and 1-way encryption** of passwords and tokens
-- access limitations
+- get->post->get system (to avoid accidental double post request)
+- flushing of messages, inputs and errors,
+- ajaxified posting, liking, commenting and pagination

 ## Design:

 **MVC (model - view - controller) approach was attempted.**
-- root directory containes the VIEW part (witch some additional VIEW components in src/inc/ directory),
+- root directory containes the VIEW part (witch some additional VIEW components in src/inc/ directory).
-- server-side CONTROLLER and MODEL are located in SRC and CONFIG foldrs.
+- server-side CONTROLLER and MODEL are located in SRC and CONFIG folders.
 - most controller files are coupled to their VIEW counterparts.
 - additionaly, there are separate blocks dedicated for general usage by multiple pages.
-All of the general blocks are connected in bootstrap.php.
+- all of the general blocks are connected in bootstrap.php.
 - attempted to add scalability and abstraction by creation of a universal system for filtering, santitzation, validation and flushing of inputs and errors.

 ## Installation guide